AbdeltwabMF/nextjs-hh-twcss-template/README.md

-# A Next.js Template for Dapp Developer
+# A Next.js Template for Dapp Developers

-## Start development server
+## Start the development server

 ```bash
 npm run dev